bentoml/BentoML/docs/source/quickstart.rst

     https://docs.python.org/3.7/distributing/index.html#distributing-index

 Interested in learning more about BentoML?
-Check out the `Examples <https://github.com/bentoml/BentoML#examples>`_ on BentoML github repository.
+Check out the `BentoML Core Concepts and best practices walkthrough <https://github.com/bentoml/BentoML#examples>`_, a must-read for anyone who is looking to adopt BentoML.

-Be sure to `join BentoML slack channel <http://bit.ly/2N5IpbB>`_ to hear about the latest development updates.
+Be sure to `join BentoML slack channel <http://bit.ly/2N5IpbB>`_ to hear about the latest development updates and be part of the roadmap discussions.